Beanzsigma/Nova/README.md

 ## Things to keep in mind
 - Nova is in beta stages and may occasionally make mistakes
-- Nova's context awareness and multi-step features best works on web browsers such as google
+- Nova's context awareness and multi-step features best works on web browsers such as Chrome, Edge, or Opera GX
 - OCR accuracy depends on text size, contrast, and image quality
 - Multi-step actions may take a bit of time to complete as each step requires AI reasoning and screen analysis
 - Some desktop applications use custom UI frameworks that can make text detection more difficult